-Coalition to Protect and Rescue Pets is an unfunded, all-volunteer network of people who care about animals--and act on our compassion.
-We are pet guardians, rescue and shelter workers, humane veterinarians and others who believe animals deserve the same things we do: a secure home; protection from abuse, neglect and exploitation; and love.
+WHO WE ARE Coalition to Protect and Rescue Pets is an all-volunteer network of people who care about animals--and act on our compassion through education and legislative advocacy.
+We are pet owners, animal shelters and rescue groups, humane veterinarians and others who believe animals deserve the same things we do: a secure home; protection from abuse, neglect and exploitation; and love.

 Coalition to Protect and Rescue Pets formed in Massachusetts in 2007.
-Since then, our network has expanded to New York, Connecticut and Rhode Island, with partners nationwide.
+Since then, our network has expanded to Connecticut, Maryland, New York and Rhode Island, with partners nationwide.

-In 2008, we filed and passed a Massachusetts state law prohibiting the inhumane pet rental trade ahead of a new business with its sight set on Boston, effectively shutting down an emerging trend before it could take hold.
+The 2008 Massachusetts state law prohibiting the pet rental trade ahead of a business with its sight set on Boston; our law and the media coverage it generated shut down this inhumane new industry before it could take hold in the US.

-Consult with lawmakers and animal advocatesnationallyabout the devocalization issue and support the efforts of other advocacy groups for a range of animal protection issues.
+Consult with lawmakers and animal advocatesnationallyabout devocalization, and support the efforts of other advocacy groups on a wide range of animal protection issues.

 However, we greatly appreciate donated services--such as videography, PR and printing--that make our work for animals more effective.